tedneward/Azgaarnoth/Classes/Druid/Moon.md

 At 10th level, you can expend two uses of Wild Shape at the same time to transform into an air elemental, an earth elemental, a fire elemental, or a water elemental.

 ## Thousand Forms
 By 14th level, you have learned to use magic to alter your physical form in more subtle ways.
-You can cast the [Alter Self]() spell at will.
+You can cast the [[alter self](https://www.dndbeyond.com/spells/alter-self)]() spell at will.